 Nonprofit Board Leadership Program Closing Reception & Project Presentations

 In celebration of the program, the reception brings together current students, mentors, and nonprofit leaders participating in the program, as well as the NBLP Advisory Network, to share project highlights and network with fellow nonprofit board leaders.
-Top students will have the opportunity to present their projects to a panel of judges who will award the NBLP’s Most Valuable Partnership Award.
+Top students have the opportunity to present their projects to a panel of judges who award the NBLP’s Most Valuable Partnership Award.

 Pangea Project Presentations

 Each semester, the Pangea Advisors team organizes a project presentation event for project groups to present their work and share highlights from their travels.
-This event also serves as an opportunity of students interested in working on a Pangea project to learn more about the program.
+This event also serves as an opportunity for students interested in working on a Pangea project to learn more about the program.

 ReEntry Acceleration Program (REAP) Business Forums